m-ld/m-ld-website/src/topics/use-cases.md

 ### Personal Data
-Consumer concerns about personal data include increasing awareness of data ownership. **m-ld** allows consumers to keep control over their data while still being able to safely keep it backed-up in a choice of locations.
+Consumer concerns about personal data include increasing awareness of data ownership. **m-ld** helps consumers to keep control over their data.
+This is because apps that use m-ld can provide useful features without having to always store the data in a single, central location controlled only by the app provider.
+Instead, they can allow the user to choose where data is stored; and can easily move it from place to place on their request.